HSLUDEM/DEM_Documentation/docs/source/how_to_use_the_model/input_configuration.rst

 Model Input - Configuration Files
 =================================

 Configuration files are provided to the model in YAML format and must be located in the ``config/input_files`` directory.
-Only parameters that deviate from the default values need to be specified.
-If no configuration files are provided, the model will run entirely using its built-in standard values.
+The only file required is ``simluation.yaml``.
+For the other files, only parameters that deviate from the default values need to be specified.
+If no configuration files are provided other than ``simluation.yaml``, the model will run entirely using its built-in standard values.

 Supported configuration files: